-Our ability to continue to increase our net sales and earnings depends, in large part, on opening new stores and operating the new and existing stores profitably.
-We opened 49, 39, and 42 new stores in fiscal 2009, 2008 and 2007, respectively.
-We expect to open approximately 55 new stores in fiscal 2010.
+Our ability to continue to increase our sales and earnings depends, in large part, on opening new stores and operating the new and existing stores profitably.
+We opened 60, 49, and 39 new stores in fiscal 2010, 2009 and 2008, respectively.
+We expect to open approximately 65 to 70 new stores in fiscal 2011.
 If we are unable to open all of these stores or operate them profitably, we may not achieve our forecasted sales and earnings growth targets.
 The success of our growth strategy is dependent upon, among other things, the identification of suitable markets and sites for store locations, the negotiation of acceptable lease terms, the hiring, training and retention of competent sales personnel, the effective management of inventory to meet the needs of new and existing stores on a timely basis, the expansion of our infrastructure to accommodate growth, and generating sufficient operating cash flows or securing adequate capital on commercially reasonable terms to fund our expansion plans.
 Additionally, growth of our store base will place increased demands on our operating, managerial and administrative resources and may lead to management and operating inefficiencies, including merchandising, personnel, distribution and integration problems.
 These demands and inefficiencies may cause deterioration in the financial performance of our individual stores and, therefore, our entire business.